A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Introduction

 In our approach, we will follow in some way the path laid out by Gaitsgory--Rozenblyum, Scholze, and Camargo \cite{Camargo_deRham} to obtain a six-functor formalism on derived rigid spaces which is related to the theory of $\wideparen{\mathcal{D}}$-modules defined by Ardakov--Wadsley \cite{Dcap1}.
 These \emph{infinite order differential operators} are analogous to the sheaves $\mathcal{D}^\infty$ appearing in complex-analytic geometry \cite[Chapter III.4]{BjorkAnalytic}.

 For instance, a similarity between this work and that of \cite{GaitsgoryStudy1,Camargo_deRham,SimpsonHodge}, is the following.
 Let $X$ be a (derived) rigid-analytic space.
-Rather than working with ``quasi-coherent $\wideparen{\mathcal{D}}_X$-modules" directly, we prefer to reintepret these objects as quasi-coherent sheaves on a prestack $X_{dR}$ associated to $X$, the \emph{analytic de Rham stack}.
-These quasi-coherent sheaves on $X_{dR}$ are what we call \emph{(analytic) crystals}.
-We note, however, that the precise definition of the de Rham stack in this paper differs from \cite{GaitsgoryStudy1,Camargo_deRham,SimpsonHodge}.
+Rather than working with ``quasi-coherent $\wideparen{\mathcal{D}}_X$-modules" directly, we prefer to reintepret these objects as quasi-coherent sheaves on a prestack $X_{\mathrm{str}}$ associated to $X$, which we call the \emph{stratifying stack}.
+These quasi-coherent sheaves on $X_{\mathrm{str}}$ are what we call \emph{(analytic) stratifications}.
+We note, however, that the precise definition of $X_{\mathrm{str}}$ in this article is slightly different from, but very closely related to, the \emph{de Rham stack} used in \cite{GaitsgoryStudy1,Camargo_deRham,SimpsonHodge}.
 Whilst they define their de Rham stacks via a notion of reduction on a category of algebras, we prefer the homotopy-theoretic perspective, where we view stacks as certain kinds of simplicial objects\footnote{More precisely, we use that the $\infty$-category of simplicial presheaves has the structure of a \emph{model $\infty$-category} in the sense of Mazel-Gee \cite{mazel-gee_model_2015}, in which the weak equivalences are precisely those morphisms which are sent to equivalences under the geometric realization functor.
 The work of \emph{loc. cit.} provides a systematic way to understand how fiber products interact with geometric realization, and is therefore very useful for understanding derived stacks from the simplicial perspective.}.
-That is, we define the de Rham stack directly via the infinitesimal groupoid.
+That is, we define $X_{\mathrm{str}}$ directly via the infinitesimal groupoid.
 This groupoid object is obtained from the \emph{analytic germ} of the diagonal.
 In smooth geometry, a similar construction appears in the work of Borisov--Kremnizer \cite[\S 3.4]{BorisovKremnizerdeRham}.